jgd-solutions/jgd-cmake-modules/docs/build_with_cmake.rst

   cmake --install <build-dir>

-The installation prefix can easily be changed:
+The installation prefix can easily be changed with the :code:`--prefix` flag:

 .. code-block:: bash